THE ORIGINAL "ON CALL PROBLEM" CONCEPT STARTED WITH NEONATOLOGY

 1. Mechanisms of infection

 a.
-Infections acquired through vaginal birth.
-Typically N. gonorrhoeae, C. trachomatis, group B streptococci, or HSV.
+Infections acquired through an infected maternal genital tract during birth are typically N gonorrhoeae, C trachomatis, group B streptococci, or HSV.
 They tend to reflect sexually transmitted infections in the community.
 Any bacteria that are normally present in the vagina (not sexually transmitted) can also cause neonatal conjunctivitis.

 b.
-Cesarean section delivery can be associated with ascending infections.
+Cesarean section can be associated with ascending infections through ruptured or intact amniotic membranes (transplacental or transmembrane transmission).
 Risk factors include amniotic fluid leak, vaginal examinations, and use of internal monitors.

 c.
-Postnatally acquired infections.
-Infection from organisms which are present in the environment (normal skin flora or nasopharyngeal flora).
-Examples are S. aureus (coagulase negative most common in one study), Staphylococcus epidermidis, Streptococcus spp., Pseudomonas spp., Serratia spp., Klebsiella spp., and Enterococcus spp.
+Postnatally acquired infections from organisms that are present in the environment (normal skin flora or nasopharyngeal flora).
+Infection can occur through direct contact, by contamination of parent’s or caregiver’s hands or mouth, or respiratory tract spread.
+Examples are S aureus (coagulase negative most common in one study), Staphylococcus epidermidis, Streptococcus spp., Pseudomonas spp., Serratia spp., Klebsiella spp., and Enterococcus spp.
 Pseudomonas infections are more typical in hospitalized preemies beyond 5 days of birth.

-3. Chlamydial conjunctivitis.
-Transmitted from the mother and develops in 30–40% of infants delivered vaginally to infected untreated mothers.
-Topical prophylaxis with erythromycin does not prevent but reduces the incidence of chlamydial ophthalmia neonatorum.
+2. Chlamydial (inclusion) conjunctivitis.
+Most common cause of ophthalmia neonatorum transmitted from the mother and develops in 20% to 50% of infants delivered vaginally to infected untreated mothers.
+Topical prophylaxis with erythromycin does not prevent the incidence of chlamydial ophthalmia neonatorum.
 Prophylaxis does not eradicate nasopharyngeal colonization or pneumonia.
-The eyes have a moderate drainage, redness, and conjunctival and eyelid swelling.
-It can be unilateral or bilateral and usually starts out as a watery discharge that becomes purulent and copious later.
-Corneal opacification, chemosis, and pseudomembranes may be present.
-Pneumonia is present in 10–20% of infants with chlamydial conjunctivitis.
+Infected eyes have a mucopurulent discharge, ocular congestion, and eyelid swelling; membranes form on the palpebral conjunctiva, and there is no follicular response.
+Infection can be unilateral or bilateral and usually starts out as a watery discharge that becomes purulent and copious later.
+Corneal opacification, chemosis (thickened conjunctivae), and pseudomembranes may be present.
+Pneumonia is present in 10% to 20% of infants with chlamydial conjunctivitis.
 Otitis, pharyngeal, and rectal colonization can occur.
-Repeated and chronic infections of C. trachomatis can cause trachoma (rare in the United States), which is a chronic follicular keratoconjunctivitis that causes scarring and neovascularization of the cornea that can result in blindness.
+Repeated and chronic infections of C trachomatis can cause trachoma (rare in the United States), which is a chronic follicular keratoconjunctivitis that causes scarring and neovascularization of the cornea that can result in blindness.

 4. Pseudomonas conjunctivitis.
-Usually a nosocomial infection and is becoming more common in nurseries.
-It can lead to a devastating corneal ulceration, perforation, endophthalmitis, and death.
-The organism thrives in moisture-filled environments such as respiratory equipment and occurs most often in hospitalized premature infants or those with depressed immunity.
-It can be responsible for epidemic conjunctivitis in premature infants.
-Infants with pseudomonas conjunctivitis can have systemic complications.
+A nosocomial infection that used to be rare but is becoming more common in nurseries.
+It presents with a purulent discharge, eyelid edema and erythema, and pannus formation.
+It can lead to a devastating and rapid corneal ulceration and perforation, blindness, endophthalmitis, and death.
+The organism thrives in moisture-filled environments such as respiratory equipment, and infection occurs most often in hospitalized premature infants or those with depressed immunity.
+It can be responsible for an epidemic conjunctivitis in premature infants.
+Infants with Pseudomonas conjunctivitis can have systemic complications (sepsis/meningitis).

 5. Herpes simplex keratoconjunctivitis.
-Herpes simplex type 2 (HSV-2) can cause unilateral or bilateral conjunctivitis, optic neuritis, chorioretinitis, and encephalitis, and it is the most frequent viral cause of conjunctivitis.
-The conjunctivitis can be superficial or may involve the deeper layers of the cornea; vesicles may appear on the nearby skin.
+There are 3 different types of presentation of herpes in the neonate.
+The one that will be discussed here is disease localized to the skin, eyes, or mouth (SEM disease).
+HSV type 2 (HSV-2) can cause unilateral or bilateral conjunctivitis (especially keratoconjunctivitis), optic neuritis, chorioretinitis, cataracts encephalitis, and permanent vision impairment and is the most frequent viral cause of conjunctivitis.
+The conjunctivitis can be superficial or may involve the deeper layers of the cornea; vesicles may appear on the nearby skin (80% of infants with SEM have skin vesicles).
 The infants can have lid edema, conjunctival injection, and a watery nonpurulent discharge.
 A conjunctival membrane may be present.
-Most of these infections are secondary to HSV-2 sexually transmitted infection (maternal genital tract ascending infection) or through the birth canal or by transplacental mechanisms; 15–20% are caused by HSV-1.
+Most of these infections are secondary to HSV-2 sexually transmitted infection (maternal genital tract ascending infection, through the birth canal, or by transplacental mechanisms); 15% to 20% are caused by HSV-1.
 Suspect herpes if the conjunctivitis is not responding to antibiotic therapy.
 Most neonatal HSV-1 infections are related to contact with someone with an active infection (fever blister or cold sore) in the perinatal period.

-7. Other bacterial infections.
-(See Section III.B.)
-The conjunctivitis from other microbial agents usually presents as a milder form of conjunctivitis.
-It can cause conjunctival injection, chemosis, and a discharge.
-Infections caused by Haemophilus spp. and S. pneumoniae are associated with dacryocystitis (inflammation of the nasolacrimal sac).
+7. Other bacterial infections (nongonococcal, nonchlamydial).
+(See Table 58–3.)
+Conjunctivitis can be caused by other microbial agents (not listed earlier), and these usually present as a milder form of conjunctivitis.
+There may be conjunctival injection, chemosis, and a discharge.
+Infections caused by Haemophilus spp. and Streptococcus pneumoniae are associated with dacryocystitis (inflammation of the nasolacrimal sac).
 Staphylococcal conjunctivitis is usually a nosocomial infection.
-It is the most frequent isolate, but may not cause conjunctivitis in infants who are colonized.
-It can cause conjunctival hyperemia.
-Methicillin-resistant S. aureus (MRSA) conjunctivitis can also occur and has been associated with nurseries and neonatal intensive care units (NICUs).
+It is the most frequent isolate but may not be a cause of conjunctivitis in infants who are colonized and can cause mild conjunctival hyperemia.
+Methicillin-resistant S aureus conjunctivitis can also occur and has been associated with nurseries and NICUs.

-C. Congenital lacrimal duct obstruction (dacryostenosis) occurs in ~5–6% of infants.
-The nasolacrimal duct may fail to canalize completely at birth.
-The obstruction is usually at the nasal end of the duct and is usually unilateral.
+C. Congenital nasolacrimal duct obstruction (dacryostenosis) occurs in approximately 5% to 20% of infants.
+The nasolacrimal duct may fail to canalize completely at birth, and the obstruction is usually at the nasal end of the duct (distal nasolacrimal duct).
+It is usually unilateral.
 The symptoms are persistent tearing and a mucoid discharge in the inner corner of the eye.
 One in 5 infants may have transient discharge (watery and sticky, particularly after sleep) due to a delay in the normal development and opening of the tear duct that resolves spontaneously.
+CNLDO is the most common of the lacrimal duct anomalies in congenital rubella syndrome.
 Dacryocystitis is a secondary infection in the lacrimal sac.

 A. Physical examination

 1. Ophthalmic examination.
-Examine both eyes/eyelids for swelling and edema and check the conjunctiva for injection (congestion of blood vessels) and chemosis (conjunctival swelling).
-A purulent discharge, edema, and erythema of the lids as well as injection of the conjunctiva are suggestive of bacterial conjunctivitis.
+Examine both eyes/eyelids for swelling and edema, and check the conjunctiva for injection (congestion of blood vessels) and chemosis (conjunctival swelling).
+A purulent discharge, edema, and erythema of the lids and injection of the conjunctiva are suggestive of bacterial conjunctivitis.
 Check for ulcerations and the presence of a red reflex.

-2. Perform a physical examination.
-To rule out signs of respiratory or systemic infection.
-Evaluate for periorbital edema and adenopathy.
+2. Perform a complete physical examination to rule out signs of respiratory or systemic infection.
+Evaluate for any adenopathy.

 B. Laboratory studies

-1. Gram-stained smear of the discharge to check for white blood cells (a sign of infection) and bacteria (to identify the organism).
-A sample of the discharge should also be submitted for culture and sensitivity testing (chocolate agar and/or Thayer martin media for N. gonorrhoeae and blood agar for other bacteria).
-Findings on Gram stain:
+1. Gram-stained smear of the exudate discharge to check for white blood cells (WBCs) (a sign of infection) and bacteria (to identify the organism).
+A sample of the discharge should also be submitted for culture and sensitivity testing (chocolate agar and/or Thayer-Martin agar for N gonorrhoeae and blood agar for other bacteria).
+Typical findings on Gram stain:

 d.
 Conjunctivitis caused by Haemophilus spp.
 Gram-negative coccoid rods.